rancher/rancher-docs/docs/api/v3-rancher-api-guide.md

 By default, certain cluster-level API tokens are generated with infinite time-to-live (`ttl=0`).
 In other words, API tokens with `ttl=0` never expire unless you invalidate them.
 For details on how to invalidate them, refer to the [API tokens page](api-tokens.md).

-## Making requests
+## Making Requests

 The API is generally RESTful but has several features to make the definition of everything discoverable by a client so that generic clients can be written instead of having to write specific code for every type of resource.
 For detailed info about the generic API spec, [see further documentation](https://github.com/rancher/api-spec/blob/master/specification.md).

 - Every type has a Schema which describes:
-  - The URL to get to the collection of this type of resources
+  - The URL to get to the collection of this type of resource.
   - Every field the resource can have, along with their type, basic validation rules, whether they are required or optional, etc.
   - Every action that is possible on this type of resource, with their inputs and outputs (also as schemas).
-  - Every field that filtering is allowed on
+  - Every field that allows filtering.
   - What HTTP verb methods are available for the collection itself, or for individual resources in the collection.

-- So the theory is that you can load just the list of schemas and know everything about the API.
-This is in fact how the UI for the API works, it contains no code specific to Rancher itself.
+The design allows you to load just the list of schemas and access everything about the API.
+The UI for the API contains no code specific to Rancher itself.
 The URL to get Schemas is sent in every HTTP response as a `X-Api-Schemas` header.
-From there you can follow the `collection` link on each schema to know where to list resources, and other `links` inside of the returned resources to get any other information.
+From there you can follow the `collection` link on each schema to know where to list resources, and follow other `links` inside of the returned resources to get any other information.

-- In practice, you may just want to construct URL strings.
+In practice, you may just want to construct URL strings.
 We highly suggest limiting this to the top-level to list a collection (`/v3/<type>`) or get a specific resource (`/v3/<type>/<id>`).
 Anything deeper than that is subject to change in future releases.

-- Resources have relationships between each other called links.
-Each resource includes a map of `links` with the name of the link and the URL to retrieve that information.
-Again you should `GET` the resource and then follow the URL in the `links` map, not construct these strings yourself.
+Resources have relationships between each other called links.
+Each resource includes a map of `links` with the name of the link and the URL where you can retrieve that information.
+Again, you should `GET` the resource and then follow the URL in the `links` map, not construct these strings yourself.

-- Most resources have actions, which do something or change the state of the resource.
-To use these, send a HTTP `POST` to the URL in the `actions` map for the action you want.
-Certain actions require input or produce output, see the individual documentation for each type or the schemas for specific information.
+Most resources have actions, which do something or change the state of the resource.
+To use them, send a HTTP `POST` to the URL in the `actions` map of the action you want.
+Certain actions require input or produce output.
+See the individual documentation for each type or the schemas for specific information.

-- To edit a resource, send a HTTP `PUT` to the `links.update` link on the resource with the fields that you want to change.
+To edit a resource, send a HTTP `PUT` to the `links.update` link on the resource with the fields that you want to change.
 If the link is missing then you don't have permission to update the resource.
 Unknown fields and ones that are not editable are ignored.

-- To delete a resource, send a HTTP `DELETE` to the `links.remove` link on the resource.
+To delete a resource, send a HTTP `DELETE` to the `links.remove` link on the resource.
 If the link is missing then you don't have permission to update the resource.

-- To create a new resource, HTTP `POST` to the collection URL in the schema (which is `/v3/<type>`).
+To create a new resource, HTTP `POST` to the collection URL in the schema (which is `/v3/<type>`).

 ## Filtering